 Highest number of species on a visit was 66 on 19th Apr..
 (Highest ever was 74 on 23/4/2015).

-I added Ring-necked Parakeet to my OPS list (the 197th species for me at OPS), and Nightjar was added to the OPS list (the 227th species recorded at the site).
+I added Ring-necked Parakeet to my OPS list (the 196th species for me at OPS).
+Nightjar would have been a new species for the OPS list but no official record was submitted (so the list stays at 227 species recorded at the site).

 The same relatively common birds not seen at the site this year, as last year : Little Owl (not seen for 5 years now), Barn Owl, Pochard and no Little Stint recorded at the site for past 2 years.
 Also no Harrier species seen this year, and no Little Ringed Plover (as no open water on Lagoons).
 The year started excellently with record numbers of species seen by end of April (127 for me and 129 all-comers), and that continued through to Sept. with more records (144 for me and 149 all-comers), but ended with a whimper and no species added to year-list in Nov/Dec.!